Writing shareable content is damn hard. 😓

 From before-takeoff checklists on the ground to emergency checklists mid-air, to before-landing checklists, pilots follow them religiously.

-Checklists are popular with readers because they:
+Basically, checklists are popular with readers because they:

 - Guide– nothing beats a checklist for quick guidance on a subject.